• toll free 1-800-497-2003

 According to Mike Miyaki, CASp, of Kim R Blackseth Interests, Inc. of California,

-“We have done thousands of site surveys for commercial and retail facilities.
+“We have done thousands of site surveys for commercial and Figure 303.2retail facilities.
 The main issues we find with existing door entrances are hardware (no grasping, pinching or twisting of the wrist is permitted), landings (slope issues at either the push side or pull side of the entry door), thresholds (greater than 1/2″ high, beveled) and door stops (or kick stops mounted on the bottom of the door).”

 This is consistent with the responses to our survey.
 The most common violations listed were door threshold height issues, proper strike-side clearance, door pressure and door clearances.